Applied Track in Pedagogy

 As one of the few low-residency programs to offer an Applied Track in Pedagogy at the college level, Solstice will offer an added benefit to MFA students hoping to find work in higher education after graduation.

-Third-semester students in the Solstice MFA in Creative Writing Program have a unique opportunity to pursue an applied-track internship in arts administration and community programming; pedagogy and literacy studies; or publishing as part of their research for the major critical essay.
+Third-semester students in the Solstice MFA in Creative Writing Program also have a unique opportunity to pursue an applied-track internship in arts administration and community programming, literacy studies, or publishing as part of their research for the major critical essay.
 These optional internships enrich their experience, broaden their knowledge, and provide necessary research for the essay due at the end of the semester.
 Students gain valuable marketable skills that assist in post-MFA job placement, along with contacts in their chosen field.